Tiridates I of Armenia: Peace with Rome

-War with Alans and aftermath
+Armenian-Alanian war (72)

-In 72 the Alans, a warlike nomadic Sarmatian tribe, made an incursion into Media Atropatene as well as various districts of northern Armenia.
+In 72 the Alans raid, a warlike nomadic Sarmatian tribe, made an incursion into Media Atropatene as well as various districts of northern Armenia.
 Tiridates I and his brother Pacorus, King of Media Atropatene, faced them at a number of battles, during one of which Tiridates I was briefly captured, narrowly escaping being taken alive.
 He was lassoed from a distance and caught, but he quickly managed to whip out his sword and slash the rope in time.
 The Alans withdrew with a lot of booty after plundering Armenia and Media Atropatene.
 The King of Iberia asked for protection against the Alans from Vespasian, who helped reconstruct the fortress of Harmozica around the Iberian capital Mtskheta, near modern Tbilisi.
 An Aramaic inscription found near Tbilisi indicates that Tiridates I also warred with Iberia during his final years.
 The exact date of the end of Tiridates I's reign is unknown; various sources name Sanatruk as his successor.

 The name of Legio XII Fulminata discovered carved on a mountain in Gobustan (in modern Azerbaijan), attests to the presence of Roman soldiers by the shores of the Caspian Sea in 89, farther east than any previously known Roman inscription.

 It is known that Tiridates' great-nephew, Axidares, the son of Pacorus II, was King of Armenia by 110.